Feel Something (Chris Brown song)

 "Feel Something" is a song by American singer Chris Brown, taken from his eleventh studio album, 11:11, released on November 10, 2023.

+Critical reception

+Angel Diaz of Billboard highlighted the song among the best tracks on 11:11.
+Similarly, Brian McCollum of Detroit Free Press wrote that “the celestial soul of ‘Feel Something’ was the best of several songs drawn from 11:11.”

 Music video

 The music video for "Feel Something" was directed by Jamar Harding, and released on May 31, 2024.
 The storyline of the visual follows the end of Brown's previous “Press Me” music video, and features a sexual scenario.